Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 1. Your style guide already created: We will talk more about [style guides](#style) in the next chapter, but this document will provide standards for naming variables and coding response values.
 2. Documentation for your measures: If you are collecting data using existing measures, you will want to collect any documentation on those measures such as technical documents or copies of instruments.
 You will want your documentation to provide information such as:
     - What items make up the measures/scales?
 What is the exact wording of the items?
     - How are items coded?
+What are allowable values?
     - Are there any calculations/reverse coding needed?

 You will then build one data dictionary for each instrument you plan to collect (ex: student survey data dictionary, teacher survey data dictionary, student assessment data dictionary).
 All measures/items for each instrument will be included in the data dictionary.